Introduction

 PRS-CS

 PRS-CS, a Bayesian method using a continuous shrinkage prior, specifies a range of global shrinkage parameters (phi), generating multiple sets of genetic effects for polygenic scoring.
 Its ‘auto’ model estimates the optimal parameter directly from GWAS summary statistics, negating the need for an external dataset.
 In GenoPred, PRS-CS is run using the script pgs_methods/prscs.R.
-GenoPred specifies four phi parameters (1e-6, 1e-4, 1e-2, 1) and the auto model.
+GenoPred clones PRS-CS from GitHub (621fdc80daac56c93d9528eb1a1187f7b1fc9afb) and uses the provided precompiled PRS-CS binary to estimate SNP effect sizes.
+By default, GenoPred specifies four phi parameters (1e-6, 1e-4, 1e-2, 1) and the auto model, but the user can modify this behaviour using the prscs_phi parameter in the configfile.
 By default, GenoPred uses the PRS-CS provided 1KG-derived LD matrix data, matching the population of the GWAS sample.
 The user can select the UKB-derived LD matrix data to be used using the prscs_ldref parameter in the configfile.
-1kg is used by default as PGS based on Yengo et al. sumstats performed significantly better in the OpenSNP target sample, when using the 1KG reference data (this may differ for other GWAS).
+1KG is used by default as PGS based on Yengo et al. sumstats performed significantly better in the OpenSNP target sample, when using the 1KG reference data (this may differ for other GWAS).

 pT+clump